rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

-## Lynda.com/LinkedIn.com
+### Lynda.com/LinkedIn.com

 When LinkedIn bought Lynda in 2016, the whole Lynda library of videoes got included in LinkedIn's Premium subscription of $29/month.
 That means you get to send emails to strangers and learn as well.<br />

+Someone put the videos from
 <a target="_blank" href="https://www.linkedin.com/learning/git-essential-training/">
 https://www.linkedin.com/learning/git-essential-training</a>

-* <a target="_blank" href="https://www.lynda.com/GitHub-tutorials/How-Git-works/162276/173440-4.html">
-   How Git works</a>
+in YouTube.
+But realize that

 <a target="_blank" href="https://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html">
    Git Essential Training released 24 Aug 2012</a>
    [6h 25m]
    by Kevin Skoglund
    is in <a target="_blank" href="https://www.youtube.com/watch?v=vsqsRhxGyKo&list=PLb5HO8RZjX-kZnThtY4f4yKgb2CQWwh8c">
-   this playlist</a> published Sep 26, 2015:
+   this YouTube playlist</a> published Sep 26, 2015.

+   CAUTION: You're missing the quizzes unless you're on Lynda.

+1) What is Git -

 0. <a target="_blank" href="https://www.youtube.com/watch?v=vsqsRhxGyKo">
-   01 What is Git - Understanding version control</a>
+   Understanding version control</a>

 0. <a target="_blank" href="https://www.youtube.com/watch?v=dmwTGu_M_YM&index=4&list=PLb5HO8RZjX-kZnThtY4f4yKgb2CQWwh8c">
    02 The history of Git</a>